-An act relating to sales of ammunition
+An act relating to sales of ammunition.

 An act relating to sales of ammunition; providing a short title; amending s.
-790.065, F.S.; requiring background checks for the sale or transfer of ammunition; providing exceptions; conforming provisions to changes made by the act; providing an effective date.
+790.065, F.S.; requiring background checks for the sale or transfer of ammunition; providing exceptions; providing an effective date.